-From left – Vermont farmer Mark Magnan, Rob Achilles of the state Agency for Agriculture, Food & Markets along with Jim Muir and Mike Curtis discussing a new 100 kW digester for the Magnan Bros.
-375 cow Maquam Shore dairy farm.
+From left – Vermont farmer, Rob Achilles of the state Agency for Agriculture.
+Food & Markets along with Jim Muir and Mike Curtis discussing a new 100 kW digester for a 375 cow farm in Swanton.

 Dairy farmland in Addison County, future site of PlanET anaerobic digester.
 Green Mountains in distance.